Ponytowns-rewards/Ponytowns-rewards/README.md

 <img width="320" height="241" alt="image" src="https://github.com/user-attachments/assets/07b38a1e-de0c-4433-bda5-47e01c0ccf10" />

 !
-Notify if problematic people have been added !
+Notify if problematic people have been added on our sp! https://ptrewards.straw.page/ !

 For character nominations you can only get up to 2, also please check the character list incase the character you want to get the title of is already taken, I lately had problems of people not checking or not checking carefully and nominating for a character that is taken